zeeshanmcp12/kubernetes/nodes.md

 ### Main components of k8s
 - etcd cluster
   - This stores cluster information
-  - It should be setup as highly available
+  - It should be setup as highly available because it contains all information about cluster so if it corrupted then whole cluster will corrupt.
   - It works as database to store configuration in key-value pair format
   - Only Api server can talk with this etcd cluster
 - api server